(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Introduction

 \section{Introduction}

 The way machines `think' and how close this can come to human reasoning has long been a topic of debate within artificial intelligence (AI) research.
-From Turing's proposal of a simple game to identify a machine that could think \cite{turing_1950}, to the 1956 Dartmouth Summer Research Project Proposal that sought to demonstrate that any aspect of learning or intelligence can be simulated by machines \shortcite{mccarthy_2006}, the problem of understanding how far AI can push the boundaries of intelligence is inevitably intertwined with how machines reason.
-As such, the concept of rationality is central to the field of AI \cite{besold_2013}, whether we are referring to the rationality of artificial agents or of humans.
-Given the advent of large language models \shortcite{brown_2020}, their increasing pervasiveness in our daily lives and potential for societal impact \shortcite{eloundou_2023,kasneci_2023,li_moon_2023}, this problem has become even more fundamental.
+From Turing's proposal of a simple game to identify a machine that could think \citep{turing_1950}, to the 1956 Dartmouth Summer Research Project Proposal that sought to demonstrate that any aspect of learning or intelligence can be simulated by machines \shortcites{mccarthy_2006}\citep{mccarthy_2006}, the problem of understanding how far AI can push the boundaries of intelligence is inevitably intertwined with how machines reason.
+As such, the concept of rationality is central to the field of AI \citep{besold_2013}, whether we are referring to the rationality of artificial agents or of humans.
 Crucially, the goal is seldom to make an agent as rational as possible - some degree of irrationality is often desired, both in interactions amongst machines but also with humans.
-A more human-like artificial agent may at times elicit more trust \shortcite{waytz_2014}, whereas in other scenarios simulating the fallibility of human reason can result in an artificial agent that appears untrustworthy.
+A more human-like artificial agent may at times elicit more trust \shortcites{waytz_2014}\citep{waytz_2014}, whereas in other scenarios simulating the fallibility of human reasoning can result in an artificial agent that appears untrustworthy.
 Despite the centrality of rationality to the field, there are still many open questions to be addressed.